 Dana Stroul is Director of Research and Shelly and Michael Kassen Fellow at The Washington Institute for Near East Policy.

-Dana Stroul is a senior fellow in The Washington Institute’s Geduld Program on Arab Politics and a former senior staff member on the Senate Foreign Relations Committee.
+Dana Stroul is a senior fellow in The Washington Institute’s Geduld Program on Arab Politics.